BigBellyKing/Genshin-Artifact-Recommendation/README.md

 ## Contributing
 Feel free to contribute by:
-- Adding new character weights
+- Adding new character weights (with guide references)
 - Updating artifact set recommendations
 - Improving the scoring algorithm
 - Enhancing the UI/UX